 Add carrot, celery, and garlic.
 Season again with a small sprinkle of salt.

 Saute for 2-5 additional minutes until onions are translucent and tender, not browned.

-Add tomatoes, 1 tsp salt, basil, and herb sachet (or tried herbs.)
+Add tomatoes (both fresh and canned), 1 tsp salt, basil, and herb sachet (or tried herbs.)
 Stir to incorporate.